 One of the key challenges that Universities face is planning for future development in an education environment that is constantly evolving and student numbers that are hard to predict.
 How can estates teams develop plans that support new pedagogies of learning, meet zero carbon aspirations and yet are flexible enough to cope with the unknown like hybrid working and new learning patterns resulting from Covid ?

 Over the last few years, the University of Sheffield have commissioned a number of Estate Development Frameworks to consider how departments and faculties can work together to improve efficiency and identities, creating more opportunity for interdisciplinary working and research.
 Alongside this they also wanted to address future growth targets, enhance the student experience, and improve space utilisation and flexibility.

-ADP’s higher education ‘Third Space’ concept and the new Student Centre at the University York showcases new thinking in how architects engage with a diverse campus community to optimise briefing and design outcomes, and through a digital world, can support student experience and visitor management.
+ADP’s higher education ‘Third Space’ concept and the new Student Centre at the University York showcase new thinking in how designers engage with a diverse campus community to both optimise briefing and design outcomes, and through a digital world, can support student experience and visitor management.